Kew Gardens Tickets

 When you buy your ticket you have to select the date and the time slot for your visit.
 You will have 45 minutes from your chosen time slot to enter the Gardens.
 You should not arrive before your chosen time slot.
 Once inside the gardens, you can stay as long as you like.
 Your ticket is valid for one day and can be cancelled for free up to 24 hours before your visit.

 If you are interested in learning about the history as well as listen to fun and interesting facts and stories about the gardens then we recommend buying the Kew Gardens audio guide.
-This is a great way to visit the gardens as it allows you to get a much better understanding of what you are looking at.
+This is a great way to visit the gardens as it allows you to get a much more in depth understanding and appreciation for these unique and awe inspiring botanical gardens.
 The audio guide is available in english, lasts 60 minutes and needs to be downloaded on your Smartphone.

 Kew Gardens Ticket Prices